 While FOREIGN EXCHANGE remains more nuanced, sharply diminished economic prospects are weighing on select currencies.
-Those include the BRITISH POUND that is not getting any better news on Brexit despite the EU allowing that major October 31st extension.
-This is as we expected due to not much there that can change.

-In that regard it is very similar to the US-China situation.
-And regarding that, the AUSTRALIAN DOLLAR is the other DEVELOPED CURRENCY taking the hit on those US-China trade concerns (more below on each of those.)
+Those include the BRITISH POUND that is not getting any better news on Brexit, and an AUSTRALIAN DOLLAR taking the hit on those US-China trade concerns (more below on each of those.)